 Want to make your Flutter app super easy for new users to understand?
 Adding tutorials or guide overlays is a fantastic way!
-The pal_widgets
+The pal_widgets package helps you do just that, letting you create cool popups that point right to parts of your screen.

 Here’s a simple way to add these helpful overlays: